 At the end of this analysis, I want to answer the question: were my parents better off buying their house with a 20% downpayment or renting the same home and investing the downpayment.
 I’d like to calculate the total cost of ownership and compare that to renting and investing.

 Let’s start off with the easier, initial question.
 Is residential real estate or the stock market a better investment?
 We’ll take a look at my parents’ anecdotal experience and then bring in historical context.

 My parents purchased their house in 2002 for just shy of $350K.
-Today it’s worth just under $666K.
+In 2020 it was worth just under $666K.
 Just glancing at the numbers it’s easy to see how that $316K increase in value, or potential profit, would seem like an incredible investment.